nus-cs2103-AY2223S1/tp/docs/index.md

 ![Ui](images/Ui.png)

-Coydir is a desktop application used by Human Resource Executives to manage their employee base and streamline data collection.
+Coydir is a desktop application used by Human Resource Executives to manage their employee database and streamline data collection.

 It is made simpler with a easy-to-use graphical user interface(GUI) and can also be accessed through your Command Line Interface(CLI).

+**Other Links:**

 * If you are interested in using Coydir, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing Coydir, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.